martin0258/issue-to-pr/README.md

 issue-to-pr
 ===========

-Convert a github issue to pull request in browser.
+Convert a GitHub issue to pull request in browser.

 ## Usage
 Go to http://i2pr.meteor.com.